Automatic Heap Layout Manipulation for Exploitation: Experiments and Evaluation

 \begin{itemize}

-\item As mentioned, in real world scenarios it is often the case that the available interaction sequences are noisy.
-We evaluated the effect of prefixing and suffixing both the source and destination allocations with varying amounts of noise.
+\item In real world scenarios it is often the case that the available interaction sequences are noisy.
+To investigate how varying noise impacts problem difficulty, we constructed benchmarks in which varying amounts of noise are injected during the allocation of the source and destination.
+In Table~\ref{tab:synth_results}, a value of $N$ in the `Noise' column means that before and after the first allocation of interest, $N$ allocations of size equal to the second allocation of interest allocation are made.

-\item For each source and destination combination, we made available to the analyser an interaction sequence which triggers an allocation of the source size, an interaction sequence which triggers an allocation of the destination size, and interaction sequences for freeing each of the allocations.

 \item We initialise the heap state prior to executing the interactions from a candidate by prefixing each candidate with a set of interactions.
 Previous work~\cite{Wilson:DynamicStorageSurvey95} has outlined the drawbacks that arise when using randomly generated heap states to evaluate allocator performance.
 To avoid these drawbacks we captured the initialisation sequences of \PHP\footnote{\PHP makes use of both the system allocator and its own allocator.
-We captured the initialisation sequences for both, giving us four different starting states in total.}, \Python and \Ruby to use in our experiments.
+We captured the initialisation sequences for both.}, \Python and \Ruby to use in our benchmarks.
 A summary of the relevant properties of these initialisation sequences can be found in the appendices in table~\ref{tab:init_seq_summary}.

-\item As it is not feasible to evaluate layout manipulation for all possible combinations of source and destination sizes, we selected 6 sizes which we deemed to be both likely to occur in real world problems and to exercise different allocator behaviour.
+\item As it is not feasible to evaluate layout manipulation for all possible combinations of source and destination sizes, we selected 6 sizes, deemed to be both likely to occur in real world problems and to exercise different allocator behaviour.
 The sizes we selected are 8, 64, 512, 4096, 16384 and 65536.
-For each pair of sizes $(x, y)$ there are four experiments to be run: $x$ allocated first overflowing into $y$, $x$ allocated first underflowing into $y$, $y$ allocated first overflowing into $x$, and $y$ allocated first underflowing into $x$.
-Thus from the six sizes selected we end up with 72 experiments to run for each combination of allocator, noise and starting state (2592 experiments in total).
+For each pair of sizes $(x, y)$ there are four possible benchmarks to be run: $x$ allocated temporally first overflowing into $y$, $x$ allocated temporally first underflowing into $y$, $y$ allocated temporally first overflowing into $x$, and $y$ allocated temporally first underflowing into $x$.
+This produces 72 benchmarks to run for each combination of allocator (3), noise (3) and starting state (4), giving 2592 benchmarks in total.

+\item For each source and destination combination size, we made available to the analyser an interaction sequence which triggers an allocation of the source size, an interaction sequence which triggers an allocation of the destination size, and interaction sequences for freeing each of the allocations.

 \end{itemize}